 When is Open Enrollment?

-Open Enrollment for 2017 starts on November 1, 2016 and ends on January 31, 2017.
+Federal ACA Open Enrollment for 2018 starts on November 1, 2017 and ends on Dec.
+15, 2017, though some states that run their own exchanges have longer signup window.
 You can sign up for a health insurance plan at any time during the Open Enrollment Period.

 During Open Enrollment, you need to purchase qualifying health coverage (also known as minimum essential coverage).
 Examples of qualifying health coverage include: